retromcorg/ChatGuard/README.md

 #### Permissions:
 ##### Single permissions:
 - `chatguard.bypass` - Allows player to bypass the ChatGuard protection.
-- `chatguard.config` - Allows player to reload the ReciPlus configuration.
+- `chatguard.config` - Allows player to reload and modify the ChatGuard configuration.
 ##### Wildcard permissions:
 - `chatguard.*` - Wildcard permission that grants all permissions.